nludb/nludb-examples/examples/plugins/embedder/README.md

 That will deploy your app to Steamship and register it as a plugin for use.

-The first time, you will be asked a few questions:
-* What to name your plugin
-* What handle to give your plugin

-Your answers will be saved in the `nludb.json` file of this project.

 ## Using

 Once deployed, your Convert Plugin can be referenced by the handle in your `steamship.json` file.